Summary of Steps Needed

 Articles with the Old Path

-Note that I do not have the following Dgbhelp.dll path on my computer, which the older articles point to for the location of debugging tools:
+Note that I do not have the Dgbhelp.dll path which starts as below on my computer.
+Many older articles point to such a path for the location of debugging tools:

 c:\Program Files\Debugging Tools for Windows\...